What’s the Difference Between Audit and Assurance? Let’s Break It Down!

 What is Assurance?

-Now assurance is a little broader.
-It’s like giving an extra thumbs-up to show that things are running smoothly.
-While an audit focuses on financial reports, assurance can be about processes, systems or anything else that needs to be reliable.
+Assurance is a bit broader.
+It’s like giving an extra thumbs-up to show that everything is going well.
+While an audit checks financial reports, assurance can be about processes, systems, or anything else that needs to be trustworthy.

 For example, let’s say a company claims its supply chain is eco-friendly.
 Assurance services can check and confirm if that’s true.
 It’s not always about numbers it’s about building trust.